Methodology

 To report against Ofsted inspection judgements, we match the early years census data and the school census data to Ofsted inspection judgements.

 For state-funded schools (including nurseries), school census data was matched to Ofsted school inspection data using a combination of the LA number and the establishment number.
-Independent schools were excluded as these were already included in the early years census return.
+Where a child was in reception, the school’s overall effectiveness judgement was used, and where a child was in nursery the school’s early years provision judgement (if applicable) was used.
 Academy converters which were yet to be inspected under their new status were included under the ‘No match’ category.
 The school changes its URN when it converts to an academy.

 Inspections ratings from private, voluntary, and independent providers were combined with those from state-funded schools to produce the tables.

-The percentages of the total number of 2, or 3 and 4-year-olds receiving government-funded early years provision at providers judged outstanding, good, requires improvement, or inadequate, are calculated based children at providers who matched and an inspection judgement was reported (and therefore excludes children at providers without an inspection judgement).
+The percentages of the total number of 2, or 3 and 4-year-olds receiving government-funded early years provision at providers judged outstanding, good, requires improvement, or inadequate, are calculated based on children at providers who matched and an inspection judgement was reported (and therefore excludes children at providers without an inspection judgement).
 Similarly, percentages of providers with outstanding, good, requires improvement, or inadequate judgements are calculated based on providers with a valid matched inspection rating.

 • Staff qualifications